NEREUS

 Common challenge

-More specifically, due to climate change, water scarcity is increasingly problematic resulting in a growing need to reuse wastewater.
+The NEREUS project sought to further the development of a green economy in the 2 Seas area by transforming wastewater into a valuable source of water, recovering useful resources (for example cellulose or nutrients) and reusable energy.
+More specifically, due to climate change, water scarcity is increasingly problematic, resulting in a growing need to reuse wastewater.
 Finite nutrients such as phosphorus are crucial for agriculture and currently not recovered from wastewater.
 As a result, these resources cannot be reused in a meaningful manner (e.g. as fertilizer).
-Wastewater also contains energy / heat that could be used as a sustainable source of energy in order to reduce CO2 emissions.
-Although there is a growing conviction that future arrangements for the treatment of wastewater should be based on the principles of a circular economy, and although the technology is available, decision makers are still hesitant to make use of them due to the lack of practical evidence.
+Wastewater also contains energy and heat that could be used as a sustainable source of energy in order to reduce CO2 emissions.
+Although there was a growing conviction that future arrangements for the treatment of wastewater should be based on the principles of a circular economy, and although the technology was available, decision makers were still hesitant to make use of them due to the lack of practical evidence.

 Overall objective